Lernstick/glados/howtos/deb-install.md

 ## Installation Guide (Debian package)

-This guide describes how to install Glados from the Debian package.
+This guide describes how to install GLaDOS from the Debian package.

 -----